IBM Cloud Docs

 You can integrate with your external identity provider (IdP) to securely authenticate external users to your IBM Cloud® account.
 By using your IdP, you can provide a way for users in your company to use single sign-on (SSO).
 Connecting your cloud account with an IBM Cloud App ID instance of your choice makes it all possible.

 A more commonly used authentication method in IBM Cloud that federates you for all IBM products and has no usage charges is IBMid federation by registering your company's domain.
 Registering a company's domain with IBM enables users to log in to IBM products and services by using their existing company user credentials.
 Authentication is then handled by your company's IdP through single sign-on (SSO).
 For information about how to register your company for a federated ID, see the IBMid Enterprise Federation Adoption Guide.
-An IBM sponsor, such as an product advocate or client advocate, is required when you request to register federated IDs.
+An IBM sponsor, such as a product advocate or client advocate, is required when you request to register federated IDs.

-To begin setting up an IBMid for enterprise federation, open a case at ibm.com/mysupport and select IBMid Enterprise Federation as the product.
+To begin setting up IBMid for enterprise federation, open a case at ibm.com/mysupport and select IBMid Enterprise Federation as the product.

 If you choose to use an external IdP reference through IAM, each account can have up to five IdP references added through the Identity providers page in the Access (IAM) section of the console.
 You set up your IdP reference by selecting which App ID instance to integrate with IAM.
 Then, the IdP reference is given a random realm ID that is the unique prefix for users of that App ID service instance.